daveraja/bash-hacks/README.md

 bash-hacks
 ===========

-Some hacks to make life easier in bash.
-The first hack is to provide a script that implements a simple notion of *modules*.
-This is then used to provide useful user modules.
+Bash hacks that I use to manage my workspaces.
+The first thing it does is to provide a script that implements a simple notion of *modules*.
+This is then used to provide useful modules; and particularly the workspaces module.
+Workspaces make it easy to setup and switch between different project environments, for example, changing environment variables, paths, and running an emacs server instance per workspace.

 Module boostrapping
 -------------------